-Day 7: Galway - Dromoland Castle

-You're final evening in Ireland is sure to be one you'll never forget, as you head south from Galway to the magnificent estate at Dromoland Castle.
+Day 7: Galway - Dromoland Castle You're final evening in Ireland is sure to be one you'll never forget, as you head south from Galway to the magnificent estate at Dromoland Castle.
 This remarkable building, more than 500 years old and once the seat of the esteemed Earls of Thomond, now houses one of the finest hotels in Ireland and the frequent host to international embassies and leaders from around the globe.
 Dromoland's grounds stretch over 350 acres and includes a challenging and pristine golf course, as well as areas for traditional manor sports, including horseback riding, clay shooting, hiking, hunting and more.
 The Castle's interior is as elegant as one could expect, with delicately detailed wallpaper matching the luxurious bedding and furnishings in the guest rooms and common areas featuring exquisitely carved stoneworks, authentic coats of armor and timeless and tasteful statuary.
 Perhaps the highlight of the Castle experience, however, is the unsurpassed dining at the Earl of Thomond, featuring elegant and delicious offerings that earned the restaurant a Michelin star, the only Irish restaurant so honored outside of Dublin.
 Dishes include fresh Irish seafood, local game, a banana and chocolate soufflé, and a wine list that offers the perfect compliment to the perfect meal.

-Day 8: Shannon

-After your regal stay at Dromoland, today sees you to the airport at Shannon to return to your home country.
+Day 8: Shannon After your regal stay at Dromoland, today sees you to the airport at Shannon to return to your home country.
 Take in your last bit of Ireland, but try not to look too deeply: after all, if your not careful, you might just find yourself "missing your flight" to stay an extra day or two...

-This is a product sheet elaborated in order to give you a quick overview of package suggestions our destination specialists can propose.
-Make an appointment to order to customize it as per your needs and get a detailed quotation.

-CODE: IR-2019-AN IRISH VACATION OF A LIFETIME
+This is a product sheet elaborated in order to give you a quick overview of our package with details pertaining to hotels, flights and proposed tours.
+This is not a tailor made quotation and should you wish to have specific details reviewed to better suits your need please do not hesitate to contact one of our travel consultants or visit one of our branches.
+CODE: IR-WIN22-AN IRISH VACATION OF A LIFETIME